Apiyo4/base/meetings/GVSU-CIS641-Kilimajaro-2022-11-22.md

 ### Discussion points:

-- Review of the outcome of the various Unit, Functional and Performance software testing undertaken
+- Review of the outcome of the various Unit, Functional and Performance testing undertaken
 - Bringing together our documentation to align with the software
 - Combining some of the niches in language learning to refine the software for the best user experience
 - Error identification and analysis in debugging our software code